Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Maryland and its opponents have not yet scored more than 70 points in a game this year.
+- Maryland and its opponents have not yet combined for more than 71 points -- this matchup's point total -- in a game this year.

-- Kent State has combined with its opponents to score more than 70 points in one game this season.
+- Kent State's games have yet to go over 71 points this season.

-- Saturday's total is 7.0 points higher than the combined 63 PPG average of the two teams.
+- The two teams combine to average 63 points per game, 8.0 less than the over/under in this contest.

-- These two squads combine to allow 40.7 points per game, 29.3 fewer than this contest's over/under.
+- These two squads combine to surrender 40.7 points per game, 30.3 fewer than this contest's over/under.

-- The average total in Terrapins games this season is 57.5, 12.5 points fewer than Saturday's over/under of 70 .
+- Terrapins games have an average total of 57.5 points this season, 13.5 fewer than Saturday's over/under.

-- In 2021, games involving the Golden Flashes have averaged a total of 64.2 points, 5.8 fewer than this game's set over/under.
+- The 71 over/under in this game is 6.8 points higher than the 64.2 average total in Golden Flashes games this season.

 Maryland Stats and Trends

-- So far this year Maryland has two wins against the spread.
+- Maryland has two wins against the spread in three games this year.

-- When Maryland picks up over 432.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- Maryland is 2-1 against the spread and 3-0 overall when the team totals more than 432.3 yards.

 - The Terrapins have two giveaways this season, while the Golden Flashes have 10 takeaways .